 Applying as an International Student

-More than 1,300 international students make Queen's their home-away-from-home; that's about 7% of Queen's full-time student population.
+In the 2014-15 academic year, more than 1,950 international students made Queen's their home-away-from-home; that's more than 8% of Queen's full-time student population.

 For Undergraduate Studies